iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 The proximal operator is a singleton when the function $f$ is convex, proper and closed.
 Observe that $\text{env}_{\alpha, f}(x) = (f\square \frac{1}{2\alpha}\Vert \cdot \Vert^2)(x)$, which by ([[Infimal Convolution is Epigraph Addition]]) the epigraph of the envelope is the set addition between the epigraph of those 2 functions.
 This conceptualization will help with the intuitive understanding of many proximal algorithm.

+**Notation nuance**

+When the proximal operator is written as $\text{prox}_{\alpha f}$ is the same as $\text{prox}_{f, \alpha}$.
+The second type of proximal operator has a constant indicated explicitly on the underscript.

 **Remarks**

 It's from Dimitry's Textbook, definition 3.59, pg 77.
 If we consider the fact that the infimal convolution is the epigraphical addition of 2 functions, then a Moreau Envelop smooths the function using the parameter $\alpha$, for example the Moreau Envelope of the absolute value $|x|$ is given as:

 $$
 \begin{aligned}